 See Nicola Palumbo’s video here (only in Italian).

 (Rita Bordone in her shop.
-Photo credit: Jess Paholsky)Tags: Mezzadria, Sharecropping
+Photo credit: Jess Paholsky)Tags: Contadino, Sharecropping